marcelfw/mgit/src/github.com/marcelfw/mgit/docs/manual.md

 An example on the command-line would be:

-    mgit -root . -branch develop list
+    mgit -root /Users/marcel/ -branch develop list

-Inside a configuration:
+With this shortcut defined:

     [shortcut "home"]
       root = /Users/marcel/
-    remoteurl = github.com/marcelfw
+      branch = develop

+It would be:

+    mgit -s home list

 ### Commands

-Mass git is mostly about just passing through actual Git commands and viewing the result is a nice view.
+Mass git is mostly about just passing regular git commands and viewing the result is a nice view.
 So common git commands are available.
-However you can add others are create your own.
+However you can add others commands or even add your own.
 Every mass git command has a name which doesn't conflict (except for help) with an actual git command.

+A list of builtin commands:

 #### List